jayaramkiran/PythonProject/README.md

     print("Room Not Found ")

 We are also handeling the code if we don’t get any available rooms as per the inputs.

-For reference I am attaching the below outputs with respect to input I have provided and verified.

-Note: Below code output generated from Pycharm tool